weakish/docs-en/views/rest_api.md

 Parameter | Description
 - | -
-order | order by, prefix `-` for descending limit | the number of returned objects, default 100, max 1000 skip | for pagination keys | only return specified keys, prefix `-` for not including
+order | Order by.
+Prefix `-` for descending. limit | The number of returned objects.
+Defaults to 100 and the max is 1000. skip | Used for pagination. keys | Only return specified keys.
+Prefix `-` for not including.

 To query posts ordered by creation time: